 Base Salary

-Name 2017 2018 Y/Y Change
+Name 2019 2020 Y/Y Change

-Thomas T. Edman \$680,000 \$700,000 2.9%
+Thomas T. Edman \$725,000 \$725,000 0%

+Catherine A. Gridley(1) \$375,000 \$375,000 0%

-Todd B. Schull \$450,000 \$465,000 3.3%
+Todd B. Schull \$485,000 \$485,000 0%

-Douglas L. Soder \$460,000 \$465,000 1.1%
+Douglas L. Soder \$485,000 \$485,000 0%

-Brian W. Barber \$400,000 \$410,000 2.5%

-Daniel J. Weber(1) \$370,000 \$390,000 5.4%
+Philip Titterton \$380,000 \$380,000 0%

-(1) Mr. Weber became a named executive officer in 2018.
+(1) Ms. Gridley became a named executive officer in 2020.

 Annual Incentive Bonus Plan.
-Our compensation committee believes that annual performance-based cash bonuses play an important role in providing incentives to our executive officers to achieve near-term performance goals.
-To support collaboration within our senior management team, our compensation committee rewards all of our executive officers for company-wide performance by tying bonus awards to our operating income and the generation of operating cash flow.
-The compensation committee believes operating income and operating cash flow is a good indicator in capturing our success given the market in which we compete and is a measure that management can easily track and communicate to employees throughout the performance period.
-Each executive officer has a target annual incentive bonus opportunity, expressed as a percentage of base salary, with the ability to earn above or below that target based on our Company's actual performance.
+Our compensation committee believes that annual performance-based cash bonuses play an important role in providing incentives to our executive officers to achieve near-term financial metrics and individual goals.
+The financial metrics comprise 90% while the individual goals are 10% of each NEOs bonus plan.

+To support collaboration within our senior management team, our compensation committee rewards all of our executive officers for company-wide performance by tying bonus awards to our operating income and the generation of operating cash flow and rewards executives responsible for business unit performance by also tying awards to business unit performance.
+The compensation committee believes operating income and operating cash flow are good indicators for capturing our success given the market in which we compete and are measures that management can easily track and communicate to employees throughout the performance period.
+In addition, individual performance goals ensure that other important areas of our business are measured and emphasized.
+They may include but are not limited to customer satisfaction, market positioning and growth, structural and organizational improvements, and critical projects and assignments.

 In response to the recommendations of management, our compensation committee based the Company's incentive bonus plan on several metrics that the committee believed most closely aligned the executive's incentive pay with metrics that the executive is responsible for managing.
-For 2018, the incentive bonus for Messrs.
-Edman, Schull, Barber and Weber is allocated based upon 72% global operating income and 18% global cash flow from operations as a percentage of revenue.
-For Mr. Soder, the incentive bonus takes into account the performance of the Business Unit that he directs.
-For each executive, 10% of the award is based on individual goals.
-The below chart reflects the weight of each performance metric

-Performance Metrics as a % of the Bonus Plan
+For 2020, the below chart reflects the weight of each performance metric.

-Name Global Operating Income Global Cash Flow Business Unit Operating Income.(1) Business Unit Cash Flow Individual Goals
+Name Global Operating Income Global Cash Flow as % of Revenue Business Unit Operating Income Individual Goals

 Thomas T. Edman 72% 18% 10%

+Catherine A. Gridley 36% 14% 40% 10%

 Todd B. Schull 72% 18% 10%

-Douglas L. Soder 36% 9% 36% 9% 10%
+Douglas L. Soder 36% 14% 40% 10%

-Brian W. Barber 72% 18% 10%

-Daniel J. Weber 72% 18% 10%
+Philip Titterton 72% 18% 10%